nuzhat-masud/top_test_bowlers_analysis/README.md

 **Attributes:**
  - Player - name of the players
- - Span - starting and ending year of the players' career
+ - Span - starting and ending year of the player's career
  - Mat - matches played
  - Inns - innings played
  - Balls - balls bowled